Native American Indian Spa Treatments

 Bahn, the Blue Coyote Wrap

-Derived from the Pima legend of the Bluebird and the Coyote, this treatment begins with a dry brush exfoliation to promote circulation and an application of Azulene mud, which will soothe, nourish, and heal the skin.
-Symbolic of Coyote’s coat turning the beautiful color of Bluebird the proprietary Azulene mud is applied to the body.
+Symbolic of the Coyote’s coat turning the beautiful color of Bluebird, the proprietary Azulene mud is applied to the body.
 Unlike prideful Coyote, as the blue is removed, your skin will feel more radiant, soft, and beautiful.
 The entire experience is completed with hydrating cedar/sage oil and a full body massage.
-Your therapist will give you a copy of the Bluebird and the Coyote Legend for you to take home and share with your friends and family.
+Your therapist will give you a copy of The Bluebird and the Coyote Legend to take home and share with your friends and family.

 Hyatt Regency Tamaya Resort and Spa